SNOMED-Documents/snomed-starter-guide/6-snomed-ct-concept-model.md

-# SNOMED CT Starter Guide : 6.
-SNOMED CT Concept Model
+# 6. SNOMED CT Concept Model

 This section provides an overview of: